-The M200 series can take off if the power discrepancy of the two batteries is within 13%.
-If it is unable to take off, the DJI GO 4 app will inform you that “the power discrepancy in the two batteries is too large”.5.Do I need to pair the batteries?
+The M200 series can take off if the power discrepancy of the two batteries, it is unable to take off, the DJI Pilot app will inform you that “the power discrepancy in the two batteries is too large”.5.Do I need to pair the batteries?

 No, the batteries do not need to be paired with a particular M200 Series drone before flying.6.Does the M200 Series support the Adobe CinemaDNG and Apple ProRes?